-As stated in Chapter 16, the works council of a listed NV or listed BV has the right to be consulted when adopting the remuneration policy.
-In the case that the advice of the works council is not followed, or not followed in full, this must be explained to the general meeting in writing.
+As stated in chapter 16: Remuneration paid to management board members, the works council of a listed NV or listed BV has the right to be consulted when adopting the remuneration policy.
+In case the advice of the works council is not followed, or not followed in full, this must be explained to the general meeting in writing.
 In addition, the chairman of the works council (or another member of the works council) must be given the opportunity to explain the advice.
 The works council has no right of appeal.